 Now, it was time to head back up towards Hope Street for an experience I’d had on my list of things to do for years.
 Even if you aren’t religious in the slightest, Liverpool Cathedral is the tourist attraction I’d recommend to everyone visiting Liverpool.
 The interior is stunning and I love how they get involved with the cultural heart of the city during events like Light Night.
 Sure, you can’t exactly call it a hidden gem as it’s the tallest building on Liverpool’s skyline but the Tower Experience is something I’ve heard surprisingly little about on those generic lists of things to do in Liverpool.
 It’s unfortunately not accessible to those who can’t make it up 100 winding stairs as the lifts only take you as far as the 10th floor but if you’re able, put this on your list of things not to miss!

 Forget the Liverpool Eye: on a clear day, you can’t beat the view from the top of Liverpool Cathedral.
 We arrived at the top at around 3.30pm but thanks to those long winter evenings, the sun was already casting a stunning pre-sunset glow across the entire city as it began its descent.
 Look west forwards the waterfront to catch the Liver Buildings and the Radio City Tower, north to spot Anfield and the Metropolitan Cathedral and east to check out the Georgian Quarter from above.

-The sunset was so beautiful that we decided to head back down to the waterfront – hey, we needed to exercise off that grilled cheese! – to stroll along the Albert Dock.
-As well as getting my luxury candle fix at Owen Drew candles pop up shop, we nipped into the Tate Liverpool to check out the latest exhibitions.
-While I admit that art isn’t really my thing, I do enjoy a wander around some of Liverpool’s museums and galleries – especially because most of them are totally free!
+The sunset was so beautiful that we decided to head back down to the waterfront – hey, we needed to exercise off that grilled cheese! – to stroll along the Albert Dock where we nipped into the Tate Liverpool to check out the latest exhibitions.
+While I don’t know a huge amount about art, I do enjoy a wander around some of Liverpool’s museums and galleries – especially because most of them are totally free!